Alcohol licensing laws of the United Kingdom: First legislative controls

-In the mid-18th century, gin became extremely popular as it was much cheaper to buy than beer.
-This was known as the 'gin epidemic'.
-By 1740, six times more gin than beer was being produced, and of the 15,000 drinking establishments in London, half were gin-shops.
-The Gin Act 1736 imposed a prohibitively high duty on gin, but this caused rioting, and so the duty was gradually reduced and then abolished in 1742.
-The Gin Act 1751 was more successful: instead of a tax it restricted gin producers to selling only to licensed premises.
+Late in the 17th century, the government enacted a range of measures aimed at restricting brandy imports and encouraging domestic gin production.
+As a result gin consumption rose sharply and, by 1740, half of the 15,000 drinking establishments in London were gin-shops.
+This period came to be known as the 'Gin Craze'.
+In an attempt to bring the situation under control, Parliament passed five major Acts, in 1729, 1736, 1743, 1747 and 1751, aimed at reducing the consumption of gin.
+The Gin Act 1736 (9 Geo.
+2. c.
+23) imposed a prohibitively high duty on gin, but caused rioting, so the duty was gradually reduced and then abolished in 1742.
+The Gin Act 1751 was more successful: instead of a tax it restricted gin producers to selling to licensed premises only.